route1337/ansible-role-linuxusers/README.md

 The following variables should only be used in testing:

-1. `is_kitchen` - If this variable is defined test users are created and logic changes to exclude the vagrant user from management
+1. `is_kitchen` - If this variable is defined the role(s) in `tests/roles` create sample users for testing unapproved user deletion against.
+Additionally the `user_cleanup.yml` play will exempt the `vagrant` user from deletion

 Testing
 -------